Skip to content

 Pre-Inca Traces

 Cusco's history does not begin with the Incas.
-UNESCO refers to a long settlement history before the great Inca transformation.
-The area was already culturally shaped before the rise of Tawantinsuyu.
+UNESCO refers to a long history of settlement before the great Inca transformation.
+The area was already culturally significant before the rise of Tawantinsuyu.

 Cusco as the Capital of the Inca Empire

-In the 15th century, Cusco underwent a major transformation under Pachacuti.
-The city developed into the center of an empire that closely integrated administration, religion, military, roads, storage systems, and agriculture.
+In the 15th century, Cusco was extensively redesigned under Pachacútec.
+The city developed into the center of an empire that closely linked administration, religion, military, roads, storage systems, and agriculture.

-This superposition is not a happy accident.
-It shows a change of power in stone.
-Spanish architecture was intended to make the new order visible, but at the same time, it utilized the stability of the Inca structures.
+This overlay is not a happy accident.
+It shows shifts in power in stone.
+Spanish architecture was meant to make the new order visible, but it also utilized the stability of the Inca constructions.

 Cusco in the Republic of Peru

 After Peru's independence, Cusco remained an important cultural center.
 Today, the city is a symbol of Inca heritage, regional identity, and tourism.
-The Peruvian constitution refers to Cusco as the historical capital of Peru.
+The Peruvian constitution names Cusco as the historical capital of Peru.

 UNESCO and Cityscape